Guide

 2. Prepare a business plan

-Create a business plan for the consulting business.
-Here are some tips and here is a template for a simple one-page plan.
-Your business plan should include the following sections:
+Create a business plan for your trucking company.
+You can use these tips and this template for a simple one-page plan.
+Your business plan should include:

 • Company overview: Explain what kind of trucking company you plan to run and the details of your business model.